Home / Real estate news / How to find out how much a home has sold for

 Don't count on the list price to tell you how much a home is worth: the purchase price can end up being very different.

-The real estate market is always changing, so using verified and verifiable information when comparing prices can help make the sale of your home go smoothly.
+The real estate market is always changing, so using verified information when comparing prices can help make the sale of your home go smoothly.
 Here's how you can find out how much properties have sold for.

 Summary:

-The property value of homes that sold
+The selling price of homes that sold

 The factors influencing the selling price of a property